mingdom/omninmo/docs/devplan/2025-04-05-data-model-refactoring.md

 **Date:** 2025-04-05
 **Author:** Augment AI Assistant
-**Status:** Proposed
+**Status:** Completed

 ## Overview

 This development plan outlines a comprehensive refactoring of the Folio data model to transition from value-based metrics to exposure-based metrics.
-The refactoring is necessary because value cannot be accurately calculated for options, making exposure-based metrics more appropriate for a unified view of portfolio risk.
+The refactoring is necessary because **we cannot calculate value accurately**.
+Portfolio values in CSV files are constantly changing, making them unreliable for risk assessment.
+Instead, we must focus exclusively on market exposure as our core metric.

+This refactoring aligns with the fundamental principle outlined in the [Market Exposure Critical Analysis](./2025-04-04-market-exposure-critical-analysis.md) document.

 ## Background